Last updated: April 19th, 2021

 During the warmer months, the snow is gone and the rivers are flowing.
 The flowers are blooming and the mountains glimmer like greyish steel.
 Winter parkas can be left at home and hiking shoes are a must.
 Welcome to Golden in the summer!

 Hiking is always the first activity we list when asked about things to do in the summer anywhere in the mountains.
 It’s a simple activity and is basically free.
 However, we do recommend good shoes and getting prepared.
-There are hundreds of hikes all over the mountain parks, ranging from an easy one-hour hike to very difficult multi-day treks.
+There are hundreds of hikes all over the mountain parks, ranging from an easy one-hour hikes to very difficult multi-day treks.
 Whichever hike you choose, plan accordingly and talk to people who know what they’re talking about.
 Be mindful of animals.
 There are many around here, including black bears, grizzly bears, wolves, and cougars.
 You’ll want to carry bear spray at the very least.
 However, you’ll be rewarded with jaw-dropping views, serene nature, mountain rivers and streams, and even waterfalls, depending on where you go.

 Mountain Climbing Via Ferrata

 Those wanting to try mountain climbing will want to check out the most exhilarating Via Ferrata in Western Canada!
 Whether you’re new to the sport or experienced, Kicking Horse Resort’s Via Ferrata will have you tackling Terminator Park’s north face, choosing from routes of 3 varying lengths and degrees of exposure.
 Toss in a 197-foot suspension bridge and you have yourself an adventure!

 Visit Boo the Grizzly Bear